The Montefuscos: Production

-The sitcom's original title prior to its debut was Sunday Night Dinner, but it was changed by NBC's vice president of programs Marvin Antonowsky as a result of unfavorable test results.
+The sitcom's original title prior to its debut was Sunday Night Dinner, but it was changed by NBC's vice president of programming Marvin Antonowsky as a result of unfavorable test results.
 Thirteen episodes were videotaped before a live audience, but only eight aired.

+The program earned a spot on the network's 1975–76 primetime schedule over The Cop and the Kid, another sitcom which was about a Los Angeles police officer (Charles Durning) forced to adopt a street-smart young black orphan (Tierre Turner).
+Antonowsky explained, "What eliminated The Cop and the Kid was that it was an 8 o'clock show, and we felt The Montefuscos had better characters, an abundance of them.
+It was a show more easily sampled."
+Originally planned for Fridays at 8:30 pm ET, The Montefuscos replaced The Family Holvak on Thursdays at 8:00 pm ET as a result of CBS's move of M*A*S*H to Fridays which forced NBC to reverse a proposed shift of Chico and the Man to Wednesdays at 9:00 pm ET.

 Reception

 The series generally received unfavorable reviews from television critics, some of whom called it "The Monte-Fiascos."
 John J. O'Connor of The New York Times pointed out the primary target of the criticism when he stated, "We are obviously, snugly ensconced in the world of stereotype."
 He described the members of the fictional family as tending "to shout frequently, throw their arms about one another, slap one another's back."

 Gary Deeb of the Chicago Tribune was much less tactful in his analysis, saying that it was "a program built around an alleged Italian family in which each member talked with his hands, drank gallons of red wine, and said 'AY!' approximately every 15 seconds."
 He added, "If you grew up in a real Italian family, this shameful piece of burlesque will have you writhing in disbelief."